-(&lt;sup>15) Denmark, Estonia, Latvia, Luxembourg, Hungary, the Netherlands, Sweden, the United Kingdom (England, Wales, Northern Ireland and Scotland), Iceland, Montenegro, Norway and Turkey
+(&lt;sup>16) Denmark, Estonia, Latvia, Luxembourg, Hungary, Netherlands, Sweden, United Kingdom (England, Wales, Northern Ireland and Scotland), Iceland, Montenegro, Norway and Turkey

-In ten countries (), both tax benefits and family allowances are available.
-In Estonia, Ireland, Greece, Italy, Malta, Latvia, Slovenia and Liechtenstein, only tax benefit can be obtained by students' parents while in Luxembourg, only family allowances are possible.
+In thirteen systems (), both tax benefits and family allowances are available.
+In Estonia, Ireland, Greece, Italy, Latvia, Malta and Slovenia, only tax benefit can be obtained by students' parents while in Luxembourg, only family allowances are possible.

 Family allowances and tax benefits are both usually linked to students' nationality/residence, age and financial status.
-Students must in general be studying full-time, and citizens or residents of the country/region.
+Students must in general be studying full-time, and be citizens or residents of the country/region.
 They should usually be below a certain age (usually between 23-26 years of age), without personal income and should live in the family home.

-In addition, family allowance is conditional on having at least two dependent children in France and Luxembourg, and at least three children in Lithuania.
+In addition, in France and Luxembourg family allowance is conditional on having at least two dependent children, and at least three children in Lithuania.
 In Belgium and Germany, family allowance is awarded for each studying child and increases by the number of eligible children.
 In the Czech Republic, Poland and Portugal, family allowance can be obtained only if the family's income is below a minimum income threshold.

 Tax benefits for parents of students in higher education are linked to parental income, and benefit parents with sufficient revenue to be able to take advantage of this mechanism.
 Only Poland and Portugal have tax benefits favouring low-income families.
 Poland sets an upper ceiling to family income, and only families earning below this ceiling can receive benefits.
 In Portugal, the tax benefit is related to family income, with greater benefit for those with lower incomes.
 Tax benefits can also take various forms - annual deductible lump sums per studying child (the Czech Republic, Germany, Latvia, Malta, Austria, Poland, Slovakia and Liechtenstein), a tax-allowance - tax free income up to a certain amount (Belgium), or a percentage of study fees can be deducted from parents' personal income taxes (Italy - 19 %, Lithuania - 15 %, Portugal - 30 %).
 In Greece, students' parents are subject to a lower tax-rate.
+In the Czech Republic, tax benefits for parents may increase from 2017 retrospectively if policy plans are approved.

-(&lt;sup>16) Belgium, the Czech Republic, Germany, France, Lithuania, Austria, Poland, Portugal, Slovakia and Switzerland
+(&lt;sup>17) Belgium, Czech Republic, Germany, France, Lithuania, Austria, Poland, Portugal, Slovakia, Switzerland and Liechtenstein